 How to Grow Pigeon Peas

-If you’re in the US the suggested zones are gardening zones 9 to 15.
+If you’re in the US the suggested zones for pigeon pea cultivation are gardening zones 9 to 15.
 Check your zone on the USDA plant hardiness map.
 This map compares these US zones with those in Australia.
 There are very few places in Australia, mostly mountainous regions, where it gets too cold for pigeon peas.
-We’re in tropical Queensland, and the climate seems to suit them just fine.

 It’s possible to innoculate the pea seeds with a specific bacteria (Rhizobium) to aid the symbiotic process in Nitrogen fixation.